boabangf21/Seminar-Report/README.md

-The diagonal matrix H in the main paper is V in the main file
+The diagonal matrix H in the main paper is V in the main.ipynb

 # Potential Data for Tactile Internet Applications